devon-mar/temptxt/README.md

     [listen ADDRESS]
 }
 ```
 * `PREFIX` - Prefix to add to FQDNs.
 This only affects DNS queries.
+Updates through the API need to use the FQDN without the prefix (txt_alias doesn't used prefix).
-Updates through the API need to use the FQDN without the prefix.
+* `SUFFIX` - Suffix to add to FQDNs.
+This only affects DNS queries.
+Updates through the API need to use the FQDN without the suffix (txt_alias doesn't used suffix).
 * `txt` - FQDN to serve txt records for.
 If one of the regexps matches the username, the API request will be allowed.
 Regexps are automatically anchored with `^` and `$`.
 * `txt_alias` - Useful in use cases like example 2.
 UPDATE_FQDN is the FQDN that is used when calling the API, but the TXT record for ACTUAL_FQDN will be the one that is actually updated.
 * `auth_header` - The header that contains the username for API authentication.
 Make sure that this a user cannot set the contents of the header.
 Default: `X-Forwarded-User`